"Failure is a detour, not a dead-end street." Zig Ziglar

 "It is a mistake to suppose that people succeed through success; they often succeed through failures."
 Author unknown

 Have you ever failed at anything?
-I’m not talking about failing a test in school, although that can be pretty traumatic.
-I’m not talking about a health related test either although failing one may mean life or death and even long term suffering.
-I'm talking about failures in the everyday things of life.
+I’m not talking about failing a test in school, although that can be traumatic.
+I’m not talking about a health-related test either although failing one may mean life or death and even long-term suffering.
 Let me give you some examples of things I’ve failed at.
-I failed at my first marriage, I failed at jobs resulting in layoff and being fired, I’ve failed at managing my finances, and there have been other failures.
+I failed at my first marriage, I failed at jobs resulting in layoffs and being fired, I’ve failed at managing my finances, and there have been other failures.

 The fear of failure paralyzes or neutralizes many people.
 We consciously or subconsciously ignore our sins and failures because we believe to admit them is to admit failure.
-People often refuse to tackle a job or take on a responsibility for fear of failure.
-People believe if they fail they are no good.
-They think failure means you are a bad person and that YOU ARE A FAILURE!.
+People often refuse to tackle a job or take on responsibility for fear of failure.
+People believe if they fail, they are no good.
+They think failure means you are a bad person.
+In other words, YOU ARE A FAILURE!

-I’ll let you in on something that I learned even in the midst of my failures.
+I’ll let you in on something that I learned even amid my failures.
 God doesn’t care that you failed He can still use you.
 Think about that.

 Romans 8:28, 35-37 (NLT) 28 And we know that God causes everything to work together for the good of those who love God and are called according to his purpose for them.
 35 Can anything ever separate us from Christ’s love?
 Does it mean he no longer loves us if we have trouble or calamity, or are persecuted, or hungry, or destitute, or in danger, or threatened with death?36 (As the Scriptures say, “For your sake we are killed every day; we are being slaughtered like sheep.”)37 No, despite all these things, overwhelming victory is ours through Christ, who loved us.

 Here are some ways that Pastor Rick Warren says that failure can be good for you.

 1. God uses failure to educate us.